pkgxdev/manifests/README.md

 - glibc, libgcc and their `-dev` pkgs are still required at this time

-## Wins

-- Python from 280MB to 78MB
-- Cleaner rpath handling across the board
-  - linux rpath fixes were actually broken with `pantry^1`
-- Less env pollution by carefully using `pkgx` during builds rather than importing dep-envs before builds, meaning more reliable builds with less unexpected deps
-- Carefuly pruning of deps and build options for all base deps
-- much tighter python venv handling
-- more XDG adherance for base packages

 ### Build Infra Wins

 - a pkg depending on itself now works without conflict since destination